 - 1. Journal through the discussion and reflection questions in your workbook and complete the daily devotions. - 2.
-In your Personal Growth Plan: - Complete the On Mission with God Assessment, seeking to identify areas in your life you are over focusing on and areas that you are neglecting in your identity in Christ. - Complete the 7 Deadly Sins and 7 Godly Virtues Sin Tendency Assessment.
-Consider what your strengths (virtue areas) and weaknesses (sin tendencies) teach you about yourself. - Complete the Cycle of Renewal Holistic Transformation Worksheet.
-Take one sin you are wrestling with and think through what you need to do to engage God's training in Righteousness.
+In your Personal Growth Plan: - Complete the On Mission with God Assessment, seeking to identify areas in your life you are over focusing on and areas that you are neglecting in your identity in Christ. - Complete the Cycle of Renewal Holistic Transformation Worksheet.
+Take one sin you are wrestling with and think through what you need to do to engage God's training in Righteousness. - Complete the 7 Deadly Sins, 7 Godly Virtues and 7 Values of Abundant Living Sin Tendency Assessment.
+Consider what your strengths (virtue areas) and weaknesses (sin tendencies) teach you about yourself.

-1. Which roles have you identified as areas of strength and areas of weakness?
+Discussion and Reflection 1.
+Which roles have you identified as areas of strength and areas of weakness?
 What areas are you over focusing on?
 What areas are you ignoring?
 2. Do you understand and agree with the Belief Model?
 3. Do you understand why taking the steps through Cycle of Renewal and practicing holistic repentance will train you in righteousness?
 4. Which deadly sins are you wrestling with most right now and there by which Virtues do you need to pursue?
 5. Based on the Sin-Virtue-Value paradigm, which values do you believe are out of alignment in your life and what specific character strengths do you need to work on?

-Devotions - All of the Scriptures listed here are in this session of the workbook, so you can flip back for reference.

-Day 1: Read Romans 12:1-3 and Philippians 4:13.
+ce. ay 1: Read I Romans 12:1-3 and Philippians 4:13.
 Write down your reflections below.

-Day 2: Read Romans 10:9-10, James 1:5-8 and James 4:6.
+Day 2: Read I Romans 10:9-10, James 1:5-8 and James 4:6.
 Write down your reflections below.

-Day 3: Read James 1:19-20 and Proverbs 20:4.
+Day 3: Read J ames 1:19-20 and Proverbs 20:4.
 Write down your reflections below.

-Day 4: Read Mark 11:22-25 and Matthew 6:19-21, 24.
+Day 4: Read I Mark 11:22-25 and Matthew 6:19-21, 24.
 Write down your reflections below.

-Day 5: Read Proverbs 23:20 and Philippians 4:8.
+Day 5: Read I Proverbs 23:20 and Philippians 4:8.
 Write down your reflections below.